qwaneu/qwaneu.github.io/_drafts/test-driving-a-command-line-interface-in-python.md

 class TestCustomerCli:
     def test_list_customers_shows_a_list_of_customer_names_and_codes_in_texts(self):
         runner = CliRunner()
-        assert_that(runner.invoke(invoicer_app, ['customers', 'list']).output,
+	actual = runner.invoke(invoicer_app, ['customers', 'list']).output
-            equal_to('QWAN\tQuality Without A Name\n'))
+        assert_that(actual, equal_to('QWAN\tQuality Without A Name\n'))
 ~~~

-> I know pytest has a different opinion on structuring tests and I don't have to make a test case class.
-We still like to use test case classes to group tests and have multiple groups of tests in a file, because it helps the readability of the test suite.
+I chose to group the test cases in classes and have multiple groups of tests in a file, because it helps the readability of the test suite.

 After getting the failure: